Se habla español

 • Inspect for Damage: Examine your tires for any visible punctures, cuts, or damage.
 If you find any issues, have them repaired promptly.

-• Valve Stem Maintenance: Regularly inspect valve stems and caps for signs of wear or damage.
-Replace them if necessary.
+• Valve Stem Maintenance: Regularly inspect valve stems and caps for signs of wear or damage and replace them if necessary.

 • Wheel Inspection: Inspect your wheels for damage, corrosion, or irregularities affecting tire sealing.